 Read below for more info about our current Instructors and Guest Artists!

-Little Theatre Club, Kid Kombat
+Little Theatre Club

-Having recently moved to the Big Island from NYC, Quinton has joined the Hawaii performing arts scene after studying and performing short and long form improv for the last 24 years.
+Having recently moved to the Big Island from NYC, Quinton has joined the Hawaii performing arts scene after studying and performing short and long form improv for the last 24 years around the USA.
 He found a wealth of theater talent within the Aloha Theatre and the Alohaha’s Improv troupe, and became both anxious and excited to share his knowledge to expand their abilities!
 He approaches performing and coaching improv with emphasis on support and honesty, and can’t wait to see what you can do!

 Aloha Teen Theatre Advisor

 Amanda is a professional actress, singer, dancer, and choreographer from New York City.
 She has been teaching and performing on the Big Island since 2013 and previously served as the Artistic Director of Kona Dance and Performing Arts in Kealakekua.
 Her classes incorporate intentional connection, body positivity, and humor to make everyone feel welcomed and inspired.
 She most recently took the Aloha Theatre stage as Donna Sheridan in Mamma Mia! and Ruth Kelly in Harvey.
 Favorite professional credits include: Damn Yankees (Lola), Anything Goes (Reno Sweeney), Les Misérables (Fantine), Crazy For You (Irene Roth), and Cabaret (Fraulein Kost).
 She is a published writer, a well-known tap dancer, and a nacho connoisseur.
 For more information, find her on Instagram @amanda_trusty.